issa-abdulaziz/HRMS/README.md

 # HRMS

 Human Resource Management System.
-This System evaluate the employee net salary according to employee actual salary, overtime, absent day(s), leeway and pension advance.
-In addition to more features like taking vacation, exporting data, statistic and many more.
+This System evaluates the employee's net salary according to the employee's actual salary, overtime, absent day(s), leeway, and pension advance.
+In addition to more features like taking a vacation, exporting data, statistics, and many more.
-### Platform used : Laravel 9, MySQL, HTML, CSS, Bootstrap v4, JQuery, Datatable js